surgeventures/click-monorepo/README.md

 # click-monorepo

-Sample integrated system with multiple microservices, organized as monorepo.

 Features:

-- uses the monorepo pattern in order to reduce the complexity of system-wide code management
+- embraces the monorepo pattern in order to reduce the complexity of code management
+- includes multiple sample applications that make for a working microservice system
+- includes end-to-end test suite that uses Selenium with multiple web drivers
+- uses Docker for setting up and running development, tests and production in a consistent way
+- uses CircleCI for running isolated and end-to-end tests in the cloud
 - organizes microservice applications and cross-service tests
 - organizes Docker setup for multiple apps and contexts, such as development or test
-- includes an optimized configuration for running integration on CircleCI
+- includes an optimized configuration for running efficient integration on CircleCI

 ## Docker contexts